A Calder\'on type inverse problem for tree graphs: Introduction

+In the context of discrete graphs, the inverse conductivity problem may be read in the following way: given a discrete graph $\cG$, consisting of a finite vertex set $\cV$ and a finite edge set $\cE$, conductivities on the edges correspond to positive edge weights $w_e$, $e \in \cE$.
+Moreover, the Dirichlet-to-Neumann matrix $M_{\cG}$ for the weighted graph $\cG$ and a selected set $\partial \cG = \{v_1, \dots, v_k\}$ of vertices (considered as the boundary of the graph) may be defined by the relation

+for any function $\phi : \partial \cG \to \C$; here $u_\phi: \cV\to \C$ is the harmonic extension of $\phi$, i.e.\ it satisfies $L (\cG) u_\phi (v) = 0$ at each vertex $v \notin \partial \cG$ for the discrete weighted Laplacian $L (\cG)$, and $\frac{\partial u_\phi}{\partial \rm n} (v_i)$ is the normal derivative of $u_\phi$ at $v_i$; see Section \ref{sec:prelim} for details.
+Hence the exact analogue of Calder\'on's problem consists in recovering the weights $w_e$ from the knowledge of $M_\cG$ for a properly chosen boundary $\partial \cG$.
+This problem is not new and has been solved for certain prescribed graph topologies such as rectangular grids \cite{CurtMorr90,CurtMorr91}, certain planar graphs \cite{CurtInge98}, or certain circular ``spiderweb'' networks \cite{CurtMooe94}, or under additional assumptions and in related settings \cite{AIM18,BGG16,BereChun05,CGHS17}.
+Especially, it has been solved for tree graphs if $\partial \cG$ consists of all leaves, i.e.\ all vertices of degree one, see \cite[Theorem~2]{CurtInge98}.

+The aim of this note is, however, to go one step further and to recover simultaneously the tree graph itself and the weights of all edges from the Dirichlet-to-Neumann matrix on the leaves of the tree.
+The main idea is to compute the weighted distance (also called \emph{resistance distance}, see, e.g., \cite{KleiRand93}) of each pair of leaves from the Dirichlet-to-Neumann map $M_\cG$.
+In more detail, let $v_1, \dots, v_k$ be the leaves of $\cG$ and denote by $\d_\cG (\cdot, \cdot)$ the weighted distance on $\cG$; see Section \ref{sec:discrete} below.
+For any $i_0 \in \{1, \dots, k\}$ we denote by $S_{i_0} \in \R^{k \times k}$ the matrix obtained from $M_\cG$ by replacing the $i_0$-th diagonal entry by one and all other entries in the $i_0$-th row and column by zero.
+In our main result, Theorem \ref{thm:main}, we prove that $S_{i_0}$ is invertible and that the identity

+holds for each $j \in \{1, \dots, k\}$ with $j \neq i_0$.
+Thus the distance of each pair of leaves can be read off explicitly from the Dirichlet-to-Neumann matrix.
+It is well-known that a weighted tree can be recovered completely (up to vertices of degree two) from this information, see, e.g., \cite{HakiYau65}.
+Therefore the formula \eqref{eq:distances} allows to recover the connectivity of the tree as well as its edge weights from the Dirichlet-to-Neumann matrix $M_\cG$ at the same time.
+In particular, if $\cG_1$ and $\cG_2$ are two weighted trees which have the same number of leaves and satisfy $M_{\cG_1} = M_{\cG_2}$ then $\cG_1 = \cG_2$ up to vertices of degree two, and the two trees have the same edge weights.
+We complement this result in Section \ref{sec:examples} by a few examples which rule out several naive generalizations, e.g.\ to graphs with cycles or to partial data inverse problems.

-Quantum graphs, i.e.\ differential operators on metric graphs, serve as approximations for partial differential operators on thin branching domains and have found a wide range of applications, see, e.g., the monograph~\cite{BK13}.
-A natural question analogous to Calder\'on's problem is whether or not a differential operator on a finite metric graph can be recovered from the knowledge of a corresponding Dirichlet-to-Neumann map on its boundary.
-Given a finite metric graph~$\Gamma$ and an electric potential $q$ on $\Gamma$, define the Dirichlet-to-Neumann matrix $M_{\Gamma, q} (\lambda)$ for the differential equation $- f'' + q f = \lambda f$ on $\Gamma$ for suitable $\lambda \in \C$ by the equation
+The main result of this note has also a natural interpretation in the language of differential operators on metric graphs, so-called quantum graphs (see, e.g., \cite{BK13}), and related inverse problems were considered in recent years.
+Given a finite metric graph~$\Gamma$ and an electric potential $q$ on $\Gamma$, one defines the Dirichlet-to-Neumann matrix $M_{\Gamma, q} (\lambda)$ for the differential equation $- f'' + q f = \lambda f$ on $\Gamma$ for suitable $\lambda \in \C$ by the equation